jon-brandy/hackthebox/Categories/Sherlocks/Jugglin/README.md

 ## Lessons Learned:
 - Conduct Forensic Analysis for .apmx64 file.
 - Using API Monitor tool to analysis the file and intercept the function call.
+- Identify string API API function call that can be intercepted to monitor keystrokes.
+- Identify API function call that can be intercepted to monitor the behavior of WSL2.
+- Identify string API function call that can be intercepted to monitor the usage of Windows Tool via WSL.
+- Identify powershell module used to exfiltrate data from the victim machine.

 ## SCENARIO: